Weight Loss May Be the Beginning—Not the Whole Story. The Overlooked Health Benefits of GLP Therapy

 Researchers are continuing to discover that GLP receptor agonists may positively influence multiple body systems—not just the number on the scale.

-At Profusions, we view GLP therapy as part of a comprehensive health optimization strategy.
-For many individuals, improvements in metabolic health, cardiovascular risk factors, inflammation, and overall quality of life can be just as meaningful as losing weight.
+At Profusions, we view GLP therapy as part of a comprehensive wellness strategy.
+For many individuals, improvements in energy, daily comfort, and overall quality of life can feel just as meaningful as losing weight.

 Let’s explore why.